oxc-project/oxc

 oxc-transform (library)

-Node.js bindings for TypeScript/JSX transformation and isolated declarations
+Node.js package for TypeScript/JSX transformations and isolated declaration generation.

 types (shared)

-TypeScript definitions for Oxc AST nodes and structures
+TypeScript type definitions for Oxc's AST nodes and data structures.

 runtime (library)